tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 ### Detailed

 In this mode, all data is denormalized in a single large table, with all info from Reports.
 Filtering, sorting and CSV export are available.
+This view is ideal when data needs to be accessed or used outside the application.

 ![](imgs/vr-detailed.png)
 <br>*Detailed page*